Full Day in Recoleta

 Saturday, Sunday and Holidays: Artisan Market in Plaza Alvear.

 1) Walking tour Through Recoleta: we invite you to start your day joining our Free Walking Tour in Recoleta.
 Sincerely we don't recommend it just because we own it, but because it is a great introduction to the history and culture of the city, and it is a great start up considering the hour and location.
 You are invited to check our visitors reviews.

 2) Having Lunch in Recoleta: the tour ends 2pm at Plaza Alvear, the cemetery park.
 If it is saturday, sunday or holiday you will be able to roam around the Artisan Market.
 Around the cemetery there are a lot of bars and restaurants to have lunch.
 Also, one block from the cemetery you will find the Recoleta Mall where you can exchange money, use the restrooms and have lunch too.

 3) Visit the Recoleta Cemetery: Free admission.
 The Recoleta Cemetery is the main atraction of Argentina.
 Enjoy a walk around the impressive vaults and discover this outdoor museum.
-If you like to learn about the history of Evita´s Corpse and other grimly stories, you can join our Recoleta Cemetery Tour at 3pm for only AR$150.
+If you like to learn about the history of Evita´s Corpse and other grimly stories, you can join our Recoleta Cemetery Tour at 3pm.